-A mortgage isn't a loan.
+Contrary to popular belief, a mortgage isn't a loan.
 It's actually the security document that protects your bank's rights under your loan.
-In a mortgage, you give the bank a right to your house or other building -- but that comes into play only if you don't make your payments.
+In a mortgage, you give the bank a right to your house or real property – but that comes into play only if you don't make your payments.
 Mortgages are legal documents that are recorded against the ownership record of your house or building; however, there are times when they aren't written correctly.

-A legal mortgage is exactly what it sounds like -- it's a security instrument that meets all of your state's laws.
+A legal mortgage is the mortgage company’s lien on your property that they hold in exchange for your monthly payments.
 Legal mortgages have all of their blanks filled in with correct information and are signed in the right places.
 They're also recorded according to the laws and regulations of the county in which the property is located.
 Legal mortgages are binding documents that, without a doubt, lock you into making your loan payments or facing foreclosure.

 Other Equitable Mortgages